Parallel Weighted Random Sampling: Sampling with a Reservoir

+The basic idea of our algorithm is to combine the exponential clocks method, associating with each item an exponentially distributed key (\cf \cref{prel:exp}), with a communication-efficient bulk priority queue to maintain the set of the $k$ items with the smallest keys, \ie the sample.
+Each PE is solely responsible for the items that were seen in its input, and no PE gets a special role (such as a coordinator node).
+During each batch, a PE inserts into its local reservoir all items whose key is smaller than the largest key of any item in the sample (the global \emph{threshold}).
+When a batch finishes, the PEs perform a distributed selection for the $k$-th smallest key, which becomes the new global threshold, and discard all items with larger keys.
+The remaining items form the new sample.
+During a mini-batch, the threshold remains unchanged.

-First, we show how to adapt sampling with skip values (exponential jumps) of Efraimidis \etal~\cite[Section 4]{efraimidis2006reservoir} to the exponential variates described in \cref{prel:exp}.
+First, we show how to adapt sampling with skip values (exponential jumps) \cite[Section 4]{efraimidis2006reservoir} to the exponential variates described in \cref{prel:exp}.
 This allows for faster and numerically more efficient generation in practice.
-The difference between the variates associated with items in Efraimidis \etal~\cite{efraimidis2006reservoir} and here is a simple $x \mapsto -\ln(x)$ mapping.
-Because of the sign inversion, the reservoir $R$ contains the elements with the \emph{smallest} associated variates.
+The difference is a simple $x \mapsto -\ln(x)$ mapping.
+Because of the sign inversion, the reservoir $R$ now contains the items with the \emph{smallest} associated keys.
 Let $v_i$ denote the key of item $i$, that is, the exponentially distributed variate associated with it, and define $T \Def \max_{i \in R}v_i$ as the threshold value, \ie the largest key of any item in the reservoir.
-Then the skip value $X$ describing the total amount of weight to be skipped can be computed as $X \Def -\ln(\texttt{rand}())/T$.
-The key associated with the item $j$ that is to be inserted into the reservoir is then $v_j \Def -\ln(\texttt{rand}(e^{-Tw_j},1))/w_j$, where $\texttt{rand}(a,b)\Def a+\texttt{rand}()(b-a)$ generates a uniform random variate from the interval $[a,b)$.
-The range of this variate has been chosen so that $v_j$ is less than $T$ (as at this step in the algorithm, it has already been determined that item $j$ must be part of the reservoir, we need to compute a suitable variate from the distribution associated with its weight).
-It then replaces the item with the largest key in the reservoir, and the threshold $T$ is updated accordingly.
+Then the amount of weight to be skipped is exponentially distributed with rate $T$, which can be computed as $X \Def -\ln(\rand)/T$, where $\rand$ is uniformly random in $(0,1]$.
+The key associated with the newly sampled item $j$ is then $v_j \Def -\ln(\rand[e^{-Tw_j},1])/w_j$, with $\rand[a,b]\Def a+\rand(b-a)$.
+The range of this variate has been chosen so that $v_j$ is less than $T$, as it has already been determined that item $j$ must be part of the reservoir.
+In the sequential setting, item $j$ then replaces the item with the largest key in the reservoir, and the threshold $T$ is updated to the now-largest key.

-We now show how to use this sequential algorithm to construct a distributed weighted reservoir sampler.

-\begin{theorem} For \PRes with sample size $k$, consider mini-batches consisting of up to $b$ elements per PE.
-Processing such a mini-batch is possible in $\Oh{b + b^*\log(b^*+k) + \Tstart \log^2 (kp)}$ time, where $b^*\leq b$ is the maximum number of items from the mini-batch on any PE that is below the insertion threshold. \footnote{The latency term can be reduced to $\Oh{\log(kp)}$ if we are willing to let the sample size vary in the range $k..2k$ using the approximate sorted selection algorithm from \cite{HubSan16topk}.
-If $kp$ is very large, we can also use the unsorted selection algorithm of \cite{HubSan16topk} with latency $\Oh{\log n}$ but higher communication volume.}